 MBCT as designed by John Teasdale, Mark Williams and Zindel Segal in 2002 is based on Jon Kabat-Zinn's Mindfulness training (MBSR) developed in the 1990s.
 The way it is taught is traditionally through attendance at an 8 week course of about 2 hours per week, in a small group, supplemented by home practice in between each weekly class.
 Although best taught in groups of 4 to 8 people as an inquiry into life, MBCT can also be guided on a one-on-one basis using the tools supplied by books and cds available in high street book shops.
 The best way to learn mindfulness is when guided by a professional.

-Learning mindfulness with Sole Philosophy involves a pre-meeting by phone or in person with Sophie Jane, (free of charge) to discuss what mindfulness is and what it isn't, so each participant gets a good idea of what they might expect to benefit from by taking this course before they start.
+Learning mindfulness with Sole Philosophy involves a pre-meeting with Sophie Jane to discuss what mindfulness is and what it isn't, so each participant gets a good idea of what they might expect to benefit from by taking this course before they start.
+The course takes 8 weeks to complete.